EmPOWER Air Data Challenge

 Cornell University: Predicting the Environmental Performance of Power Plants Using Machine Learning

-- Researchers will apply machine learning models to CAMD data to predict power plant emissions rates and identify anomalies in CAMD data to enhance data quality.
+- Researchers applied machine learning models to CAMD's Power Sector Emissions Data to predict power plant emissions rates and identify anomalies in the data to enhance data quality.

 Georgia Institute of Technology: EmPOWERing Classroom Data Engagement

-- Students will create data-driven “air pollution story” websites for select facilities using CAMD data.
+- Students created data-driven “air pollution story” websites for select facilities using CAMD's Power Sector Emissions Data.

-- Professors will create a “teaching toolkit” so future classes and classes at other institutions may replicate the activity.
+- Professors created a “teaching toolkit” so future classes and classes at other institutions may replicate the activity.

 University of California-Berkeley/University of Oregon: Bringing Satellite Data Down to Earth: Estimating the Health Impacts of the Remarkable Decline in Coal Plant Emissions

-- Researchers will seek to improve estimates of the health impacts of pollution from coal-fired power plants by using multiple data sets, including satellite data and CAMD data, to causally connect pollution with health outcomes.
+- Researchers worked to improve estimates of the health impacts of pollution from coal-fired power plants by using multiple data sets, including CAMD's Power Sector Emissions Data and satellite data, to causally connect pollution with health outcomes.

 Anyone who is affiliated with an accredited college or university, or a research organization (e.g., think tank) is encouraged to apply.
 Proposed projects may range from one semester to one academic year.
 Applicants may include, but are not limited to: